 This programme is aimed at those wishing to specialise in applied behaviour analysis.
 The course is designed to develop advanced theoretical and practical knowledge of the basic principles of behaviour analysis and the application of the principles within clinical and research settings.

 The programme has been developed by Board Certified Behavior Analysts (BCBA) in collaboration with the Behavior Analysts Certification Board (BACB).
 It covers their entire Task List specifications and is recognised by the BACB as providing the content eligibility criteria necessary to sit the full BCBA exam.
-Those who, once on the 12 month MSc, successfully apply to transfer onto the 18 month MSc with practicum will also fulfil the applied work experience requirement and will be eligible to sit the BACB exams.
+Those who, once on the 12 month MSc, successfully apply to transfer onto the 2 year MSc with practicum will also fulfil the applied work experience requirement and will be eligible to sit the BACB exams.”

 Students wishing to can exit the programme after achieving either a PG Certificate or PG Diploma if they don’t wish to undertake the full MSc.
 The full course leads to a Master’s degree, but it is designed to be flexible to meet the differing needs of our students.
 For example, you may choose to take a smaller number of modules for a Postgraduate Certificate or Diploma, or for Continuous Professional Development purposes.
 The course requires attendance at university on two full days per week as a full time student and one day as a part time student.
 Studying via distance learning is by prior arrangement only and is not available to all prospective students.
 Applicants who wish to enquire about distance learning options must contact the course director prior to making an application to the course.

 Additional costs may also be charged as follows: Enhanced DBS check (approx. £65).